vinodhinia/ShiptProject/README.md

   - Analytics
     - http://localhost/aggregate/product?from_date={}&to_date={}&breakdown_by={} GETs the aggregate of all the products by category.

-**Additional Questions**
+#####Additional Questions#####
-- We want to give customers the ability to create lists of products for one-click ordering of bulk items.
-How would you design the tables, what are the pros and cons of your approach?
+- **We want to give customers the ability to create lists of products for one-click ordering of bulk items.
+How would you design the tables, what are the pros and cons of your approach?**
   - One Click ordering speeds up the online shopping process.
 It remembers the payment and shipping information.
   - Basically PaymentMethod table and Address table will be created to persist the payment method details and address information of the cuctomers.
   - Customer and PaymentMethod table will have one to many relationship.
   - Customer and ShippingAddress tables will have one to many relationship.
-- If Shipt knew exact inventory of stores, and when facing a high traffic and limited supply of particular item, how do you distribute the inventory among customers checking out?
+- **If Shipt knew exact inventory of stores, and when facing a high traffic and limited supply of particular item, how do you distribute the inventory among customers checking out?**
   - We need to have a Master Product table which has a column name StockLeft which holds the information of quantity of stock in inventory.
   - Every time user purchases the product the purchased quantity should be reduced from the Master Product.
+  - Order Creation and Inventory reduction should happen in a single transaction to avoid showing stale data to users.
   - When Product is no more available it must me marked as SOLD Out.
 Customers should not be allowed to make orders more than quantity of product in inventory.